Επεξεργασία

 Explicit conversions

 However, if a conversion can't be made without a risk of losing information, the compiler requires that you perform an explicit conversion, which is called a cast.
-A cast is a way of explicitly informing the compiler that you intend to make the conversion and that you're aware data loss might occur, or the cast may fail at run time.
-To perform a cast, specify the type that you're casting to in parentheses in front of the value or variable to be converted.
+A cast is a way of explicitly making the conversion.
+It indicates you're aware data loss might occur, or the cast might fail at run time.
+To perform a cast, specify the destination type in parentheses before the expression you want converted.
 The following program casts a double to an int.
-The program won't compile without the cast.
+The program doesn't compile without the cast.

 double x = 1234.7;